TheDragonCode/notify-exceptions/README.md

 php artisan notifex:test
 ```

-A `Helldar\NotifyExceptions\Exceptions\NotifexTestException` class will be thrown and captured by Notifex.
+A `Helldar\Notifex\Exceptions\NotifexTestException` class will be thrown and captured by Notifex.
 The captured exception will appear in your configured email immediately.

 ## Support